 Garner next?
-Six players who became Man Utd regulars after a loan away
+6 players who became Man Utd regulars after a loan away

-While Marcus Rashford and Mason Greenwood both made an immediate impact at Manchester United, some players have to cut their teeth out on loan before establishing themselves in the first team.
+While the likes of Ryan Giggs and Marcus Rashford both made an immediate impact at Manchester United, some players have to cut their teeth out on loan before establishing themselves in the first team.

-United’s James Garner is currently impressing on loan at Nottingham Forest and will be hoping to break into Ole Gunnar Solskjaer’s side next season.
+United’s James Garner is currently impressing on loan at Nottingham Forest and will be hoping to break into Erik ten Hag’s side next season.

 We’ve taken a look at six players who became United regulars after enjoying successful loan spells away from Old Trafford.